yosephyan/Gesture-Recognition/README.txt

 The folder "model" contains the models needed to test the data.
 This includes kmeans and the HMM.
 The file "Train.ipynb" contains my code that I wrote to train my models.
 The file "Test.ipynb" contains my code that I wrote to test my models.

-I updated the code to fix an error with calculating alpha